Uniqueness of Landau levels and their analogs with higher Chern numbers: Results

 where $\thetachar{a}{b}(z_{\tau},\tau)=\sum_{n\in\mathbb{Z}} e^{i\pi\tau \left(n+a\right)^2 +2\pi i\left(n+a\right)\left(z_{\tau}+b\right)}$ is known as the theta function with characteristics prescribed by $a,b\in\mathbb{R}$.

 {\it Uniqueness of flat K\"{a}hler bands.---} We now require the quantum metric to be flat and derive a much more restrictive condition on $\ket{u_{\bf{k}}}$.
 Because a K\"{a}hler band is essentially a holomorphic immersion of a complex torus in a projective space, the translation-invariance of the quantum geometry implies that, after fixing one reference quasimomentum, say the zero vector, each translation vector $\bf{k}\in \mathbb{R}^2$ lifts to a quantum symmetry---a symmetry of the target projective space equipped with the Fubini-Study metric---relating $\ket{u_{0}}$ and $\ket{u_{\bf{k}}}$.
 Once again, due to Wigner's theorem, quantum symmetries are realized by a projective representation of the symmetry group in question, where the transformations are either unitary or anti-unitary.
-The key step now is to note that there exist some unitary or anti-unitary operators $U_{\bf{k}}$, $\bf{k}\in\mathbb{R}^2$, such that
+The key step now is to note that there exist some unitary or anti-unitary operators $U_{\bf{k}}$, $\bf{k}\in\mathbb{R}^2$, such that, in a suitable gauge,

-We cannot allow $U_\mathbf{k}$ to be anti-unitarity, because, if so, the Berry curvature at $\bf{k}$ and $0$ would change sign contradicting the fact that it is assumed to be constant.
+which is a consequence of Calabi's rigidity theorem~\cite{calabi:53}; see Sec.~\ref{sec: technical results} for a proof of the above result.
+We cannot allow $U_\mathbf{k}$ to be anti-unitary, because, if so, the Berry curvature at $\bf{k}$ and $0$ would change sign contradicting the fact that it is assumed to be constant.
 Hence, we are lead to looking at projective unitary representations of $\mathbb{R}^2$.
 What this means is that for all $\bf{k}_1,\bf{k}_2\in\mathbb{R}^2$ we have

 for $\psi(\bf{k}_1,\bf{k}_2)$ a $\mathrm{U}(1)$-valued $2$-cocycle, i.e., $\psi(\bf{k}_1,\bf{k}_2)$ are phases satisfying